New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

+for some constant matrices $\mathrm{F}$, $ \mathrm{G}$, and $\mathrm{E}_0^*$ is given by the same formula with $\mathrm{F}$, $ \mathrm{G}$ replaced by their complex conjugates (since the d-vectors are all real).
+This only leaves the $m$-dependence of the coefficient $ \mathrm{C}_0$ undetermined, but then the pure linear relation in $m$, namely \eqref{order4S}, requires that all the coefficients in \eqref{Dmnsoln} must lie in the kernel of the operator ${\cal L}$, so in particular ${\cal L}\, \mathrm{C}_0=0$, hence $\mathrm{C}_0$ must have the general form

-\begin{remark} The fact that there are no $mn$ terms in the formula (\ref{degd}), and that the coefficients of the quadratic terms are different, imply that the maps $\hat\psi$ and $\hat{\varphi}$ should correspond to independent translations along the fibres of the pencil of curves (\ref{biqk1}).
-Hence the Mordell-Weil group of the associated rational elliptic surface has minimal rank 2 (for generic parameters $c,d$).
-The detailed proof of the above degree formula, and arguments to suggest why the rank should be exactly 2, are relegated to an appendix. \end{remark}
+It remains to generate a sufficient number of matrices $D_{m,n}$ (for small $m,n$) via the system \eqref{dlattice}, in order to fix the exact values of the constant coeffients $\mathrm{A}_0,\mathrm{B}_0, \mathrm{C}_1,\mathrm{C}_2, \mathrm{C}_3,\mathrm{C}_4,\mathrm{D}_0$, as well as $\mathrm{F}, \mathrm{G}$ and their complex conjugates, which reduces the problem to solving systems of linear equations with computer algebra. \end{prf} \begin{remark} The fact that the coefficients of the quadratic terms $m^2$ and $n^2$ are non-zero, with no $mn$ terms in the formula (\ref{degd}), can be used to show that the maps $\hat\psi$ and $\hat{\varphi}$ correspond to independent translations along each fibre of the pencil of curves (\ref{biqk1}).
+This means that the Mordell-Weil group of the associated rational elliptic surface has minimal rank 2 (for generic parameters $c,d$).
+More detailed arguments that show why the rank should be exactly 2 are relegated to the first appendix. \end{remark}